Constellium and graduates

 Thomas, Lead Engineer, Automotive Structures

-Thomas Schmid joined Constellium in 2001 (at that time the company name was Alcan Singen) as part of a three-year work/study program in mechanical engineering.
+Thomas joined Constellium as part of a three-year work/study program in mechanical engineering.

-Recently promoted to Lead Engineer in the Automotive Structures business, he foresees a long and exciting career path ahead.
+Promoted to Lead Engineer in the Automotive Structures business, his role was to foresee a long and exciting career path ahead.

 His opportunity came after graduating from high school when he commenced a three-year work-study program in mechanical engineering with Constellium at the site, organised through the Berufsakademie cooperative university.
 Completing his studies in 2004, he joined the Department of Development and Design of Automotive Structures.
 The rest, as they say, is history.